dguitarbite/OpenStack-Folsom-VM-SandBox-Guide/README.md

 =================================

  This Guide is for Stackers who want to Sand Box OpenStack Folsom in Virtual Box or Vmware.

+* Grizzly is here - so what are you waiting for ?
+[Sandbox Grizzly] (https://github.com/dguitarbite/OpenStack-Grizzly-VM-SandBox-Guide)

 * A short Decription:

   * [VMware] (https://www.vmware.com/) is one of the virtualization softwares which will provide a simple UI for the same.
 Its closed source and you will have to buy it.
 It is a bit more user-friendly than Virtual Box but it comes with a cost.